Sponsored by Advance Auto Parts

-Recently on a trip to mountains to go hiking, I was traveling with a few friends in a caravan of three vehicles.
-About 10 minutes before the trail head, I looked in my rear view mirror and noticed there was now only 1 car behind me instead of two.
-We made it to the trail head, and waited assuming our friends had stopped for a quick photo shoot, or maybe a bathroom break.
-In the pass we’d stopped in to hike, no one had any cell phone service so we had trouble reaching our friends after it had been a surprisingly long time without their arrival.
-We decided to send out a search car and when they didn’t return either, our last car headed back as well.
-We found the rest of our group parked on the side of the road with the hood open looking very frustrated and cold.
-Their car had over heated due to cooling system problems that left them stuck with a bill for a 100 mile tow truck ride.
-The worst part about the breakdown was it was entirely preventable if the owner of the vehicle had taken action a little sooner.
+Recently on a trip to the mountains to go hiking, I was traveling with a few friends in a caravan of three vehicles.
+About 10 minutes before the trailhead, I looked in my rear-view mirror and noticed there was now only one car behind me instead of two.
+We made it to the trailhead and waited, assuming our friends had stopped for a quick photo shoot or maybe a bathroom break.
+In the pass we’d stopped in to hike, no one had any cell phone service, so we had trouble reaching our friends.
+We decided to send out a search car, and when they didn’t return either, our last car headed back as well.
+We found the rest of our group parked on the side of the road with the hood open, looking very frustrated and cold.
+Their car had overheated due to cooling system problems that left them stuck with a bill for a 100-mile tow truck ride.
+The worst part about the breakdown was it was entirely preventable if our friend had taken action a little sooner.

-If your car or truck is overheating on a regular basis it’s very important for you to get the problem fixed right away so you don’t get stranded miles from home and stuck with an expensive tow bill.
+If your car or truck is overheating on a regular basis, it’s important for you to get the problem checked right away so you don’t get stranded miles from home and stuck with an expensive tow bill.
 The engine in your vehicle is also designed to operate under a very specific set of parameters.
 One of the parameters is the operating temperature.
-Even if the temperature gauge doesn’t reach the top, you can still be doing permanent damage to your engine costing you more money in repairs and possibly damaging your engine past the ability to repair.
-In order to diagnose your overheating problems, lets look at all the possible reasons a car might over heat:
+Even if the temperature gauge doesn’t reach the top, you might still be doing permanent damage to your engine, costing you more money in repairs and possibly damaging your engine past the ability to repair.
+In order to diagnose your overheating problems, let’s look at all the possible reasons a car might overheat:

 Possible causes of overheating:

 - Low coolant

 - Clogged radiator (internally or externally)

 - Broken thermostat